hungaikev/soma/README.md

 ### Growth Mindset

+The harder a task or an undertaking is, the more I stand to grow as a result of doing it — even if I don’t do it perfectly.

 ### Favourites/Recommended Reads
 - [ ] [How to Grow as an Engineer (Working Remotely)](https://open.nytimes.com/how-to-grow-as-an-engineer-working-remotely-3baff8211f3e)
 - [ ] [You Are Not Paid to Write Code](https://bravenewgeek.com/you-are-not-paid-to-write-code/)